 If you have already passed the Inburgering A2 course or the State Examination for Programme I (B1) or II (B2), you no longer have this obligation and are thus not permitted to use a DUO loan for the course.
 If you want to use your DUO loan for the course, you should therefore not take any exams until after you have completed the course.

-At the moment, all of the courses at the Language Centre are taught online via Blackboard Collaborate, in the online learning environment of the UG.
+Most of our courses are taught online via Blackboard Collaborate, in the online learning environment of the UG.
 Read here everything you can expect from an online language course.

-Once the courses can again be given on-site, they will be held as much as possible in the University buildings in the city centre of Groningen.
+On-site courses will be held as much as possible in the University buildings in the city centre of Groningen.
 However, sometimes we have to use different locations due to a lack of available rooms.
 Locations may also change for part of the course period.
 As room timetables are always announced very late, we will not be able to inform you of where your course will take place until less than a week before the start of the course.
 Here is an overview of the various course locations:

 - Academy building RUG, Broerstraat 5